Documentation

 Self-Consistency (MiPRO v2)

-MiPRO v2 introduces self-consistency: asking the model for multiple independent samples and picking the best.
+MiPRO v2 introduces self-consistency: asking the model for multiple independent samples and picking the best with a default majority-vote picker.

 const optimizer = new AxMiPRO({